SpaiR/ss13-gitwebhook-handler/README.md

 # ss13-gitwebhook-handler
 ## About
-GitHub webhook handler oriented for Space Station 13 repositories.
+GitHub webhook handler, oriented for Space Station 13 repositories.
 Actually, this orientation isn't strict, so handler could be used for any SS13 like repositories based on BYOND.

 #### What it can do:
+- Create changelog from PR description
-- Validate 'in body' changelog if exist, when PR description created or edited.
+- Validate changelog on PR creation and edit
-If something gone wrong handler will tell about it.
-- Parse merged PR for existence of 'in body' changelog, create it and send it right into html file on repository.
-Process fully automated, so no need of Python scripts or something like that and any manual work.

 ## Features
 - Web UI configuration.